-We see increasing access to quality child care as a key piece of making an economy that works for everyone.
+Increasing access to quality child care is a key piece of making an economy that works for everyone.

-Child care providers are an important part of the Maine economy for three complementary reasons: they provide education and enrichment to Maine’s future workforce, they eliminate a barrier many parents face when they want to work, and they create job opportunities.
+Child care providers are an important part of the Maine economy for three reasons: they provide education and enrichment for our children, they eliminate a barrier many parents face when they want to work and they create job opportunities.

-We’re helping to make that access happen through the Child Care Business Lab, a five-year program designed to grow new child care enterprises in underserved areas of Maine.
+Through the Child Care Business Lab, we’re helping entrepreneurs start new, quality child care businesses in underserved areas of Maine.

-The Child Care Business Lab is an intensive cohort-based program that will give entrepreneurs the tools to start a successful small business, provide industry-specific knowledge about child care/early childhood education and help participants build networks and relationships with business advisors and mentors.
-Designed as an experiential leadership lab, the Child Care Business Lab will provide participants with a blueprint for a financially-viable child care business plan.
+The Child Care Business Lab is an intensive cohort-based program that gives entrepreneurs the tools to start a successful small business, helps them refine their child care/early childhood education philosophy and guides them through the licensing process.
+Designed as an experiential leadership opportunity, the Child Care Business Lab will provide participants with a blueprint for a high-quality, financially viable child care business.

 Expert Advice to Boost Your Success

-Since the 1970s, we’ve financed or advised over 150 child care businesses in Maine and we’ve used that experience to design the Child Care Business Lab to give prospective child care providers the tools and networks to successfully launch and sustain a child care business by focusing on four major barriers:
+Since the 1970s, we’ve financed or advised over 150 child care businesses in Maine and we’ve used that experience to design the Child Care Business Lab.
+Our goal is to give prospective child care providers the tools and networks to successfully open and sustain a child care business by focusing on four major barriers: